コンテンツにスキップ

 (c) ZUSHI BEACH FILM FESTIVAL

-Turning cultivated human skills into the strength of the community
+Turning cultivated human skills into a community strength

 --What is your biggest message?

-Cinema Caravan has always had the key concept of "playing with the earth."
-For example, at the Zushi Coast Film Festival, there are times when storms hit us directly, and by working together to overcome these problems one by one, we can strengthen the fundamental strength of the people involved, the strength of humanity.
-I think the most important thing is that if you move up, that will become a strength for the community.
+Cinema Caravan's key concept is always "Playing with the Earth."
+For example, at the Zushi Beach Film Festival, there are times when storms hit directly, and by overcoming such obstacles one by one, the fundamental strength of the people involved, their human power, increases, and this becomes the strength of the community, which is what we value most.

 Related articles